leonlinsx/minimal-mistakes/_posts/2020-10-07-2020-substack-review.md

 1. For example, Casey Newton of the Verge, Polina Marinova of Term Sheet, or Josh Constine of Techcrunch all started newsletters on substack
 2. Myself included, which is a story for another time.
 I started off with 8 people in my mailing list, not even bccing people, and less structure
 3. There's a lot of stuff you should adjust in Settings, so it's worth going through that page carefully.
 For example, setting up analytics, ensuring all your welcome emails are the same, or adjusting email notifications
+4. For simplicity I'm going to ignore the custom deals that Substack arranges with top writers to poach them.
+5. I'll acknowledge that popups before reading are annoying.
+They work though so...
+6. There used to be a support@substack.com listed somewhere but it's now become difficult to find

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*